usnistgov/nfflr/README.md

 <a name="install"></a>
 Installation
 -------------------------
-Until NFFLR is registered on PyPI, it's best to install directly from github.
+Until NFFLr is registered on PyPI, it's best to install directly from github.

 We recommend using a per-project [pyenv-virtualenv](https://github.com/pyenv/pyenv-virtualenv) or [conda](https://docs.conda.io/projects/conda/en/latest/user-guide/concepts/environments.html) environment.